MicrosoftDocs/microsoft-365-community/community/microsoft365-maturity-model--infrastructure.md

 - Onboarding or offboarding processes tend to be manual and are often overlooked or delayed.
 Role Based Access is attempted, but not well designed.
 These can lead to inappropriate or absent user access to resources.
 - Backup, data recovery and business continuity are in place, but are not routinely tested and do not take future needs into account.
 Applications can be recovered manually from scheduled backups or redeployed via manual intervention if a failure happens, in the event of a total loss in a region the application and its dependent virtual infrastructure can be recovered from backup, backups are tested occasionally in isolation but falls short of a full business continuity test.
 - Updates and changes are batched up into monolithic releases applied periodically, however the impacts of downtime and user productivity are not carefully considered.
-- Directory services are in use (AD and/or AAD for example)
+- Directory services are in use (Active Directory and/or Azure Active Directory for example).
 - There is basic usage of monitoring and alerting, but this is not acted on promptly or reviewed proactively.

 #### 200 Technology